Real-John-Cheung/colorGenJava/README.md

 or fork this repo and build from source using gradle

+for Processing, download the zip file from the release and put the `colorgen` folder under the library directory

 ## APIs

 see [this page](https://real-john-cheung.github.io/colorGenJava/api/index.html) for documents on the APIs